Why residents of Assam capital are not buying the chief minister’s claim of ‘flood jihad’

 “This is what polarisation does,” said Shillong-based editor Patricia Mukhim.
 “He knows he has failed in civic management of Guwahati city, where wetlands are being reclaimed by builders.
 So best to divert people’s attention to a Muslim-owned institution.”

 Fifteen days after the August 5 flood, several parts of Guwahati were again flooded after overnight rain, with massive traffic snarls across the city.
+Soon after, Sarma doubled down on his attack on USTM, claiming that his government may consider barring graduates from the university from state government jobs.

 The downpour and deluge